 HOW TO DESIGN FOR THE PRODUCTION OF POWDER METAL PARTS

 Dear friend, you can use these powder metal design hints to help you create a component that makes the most of powder metallurgy technology.
 This is not meant to be a comprehensive manual for designing powder metal parts.
 However, adhering to these guidelines will improve manufacturing efficiency while lowering tooling costs.
-Contact Jiehuang as powder metallurgy company as soon as possible so that we can help you get the most out of your powder metal components for powder metal manufacturing.
+Contact Jiehuang as powder metallurgy company as soon as possible so that we can help you get the most out of your powder metal components for P/M production.
 You could also contrast the production of powder metal with other available manufacturing techniques.
 Utilize our knowledge to meet and surpass your manufacturing objectives.
 To begin, get in touch with us immediately.
 Our passion is powder metal design, and we can help!

 Iron-based powder metallurgy materials

 Iron-based powder metallurgy materials are mainly composed of iron elements, and a class of iron and steel materials formed by adding alloying elements such as C, Cu, Ni, Mo, Cr, and Mn.
 Iron-based products are the most productive type of materials in the powder metallurgy industry.